ray-project/ray/doc/source/ray-core/actors/scheduling.rst

 Scheduling Strategy
 -------------------
-Actor supports ``scheduling_strategy`` option to specify the strategy used to decide the best node among available nodes.
+Actors support ``scheduling_strategy`` option to specify the strategy used to decide the best node among available nodes.
-Currently the supported strategy is "DEFAULT".
+Currently the only supported strategy for actors is "DEFAULT".
 "DEFAULT" is the default strategy used by Ray.
 With the current implementation, Ray will try to pack actors on nodes until the resource utilization is beyond a certain threshold and spread actors afterwards.
 Currently Ray handles actors that don't require any resources specially by randomly choosing a node in the cluster without considering resource utilization.
-Since nodes are randomly chosen, actors that don't require any resources are spreaded across the cluster.
+Since nodes are randomly chosen, actors that don't require any resources are effectively SPREAD across the cluster.

 .. tabbed:: Python